 5. GET YOUR TAX ID NUMBER

-Now, it’s time to apply for an Employer Identification Number (EIN), also knows as the State Tax ID and Federal Tax ID.
-This number is issued by the IRS.
-With the EIN, you will be able to hire employees, file corporate tax returns, open a corporate bank account, and apply for the various licenses (where relevant) needed for operating as a business in the US.
+Now, it’s time to apply for an Employer Identification Number (EIN), also known as the State Tax ID and Federal Tax ID.
+The IRS issues this number.
+With the EIN, you can hire employees, file corporate tax returns, open a corporate bank account, and apply for the licenses (where relevant) needed to operate as a business in the US.

 6. LICENSES